Bill

 AI Summary

-This bill requires the Behavioral Health Administration, which is the state agency responsible for overseeing behavioral health programs, to create new regulations that allow these programs to move to a different location.
-These regulations must include a way to quickly approve relocations for existing programs, separate from the process for starting new ones, and allow programs to reuse previously submitted documents if the information is still valid or not relevant to the move.
-The bill also mandates that the regulations permit temporary approval for a program to operate at a new site if the Administration determines it meets safety standards, and that the Administration can use a program's past compliance record to speed up the review and approval of the relocation, while also establishing clear timelines and standards for this process.
+This bill requires the Behavioral Health Administration, which is the state agency responsible for overseeing behavioral health programs, to create regulations that allow these programs to move to a new location.
+These new regulations must include a way to quickly approve relocations for existing programs, allowing them to reuse previously submitted documents if the information is still valid, and permitting temporary approval to operate at the new site if it meets safety standards.
+The regulations will also allow the Administration to consider a program's past compliance record to speed up the review process for relocations and will mandate clear timelines and standards for this process.

 Committee Categories